 The airport train is the cheapest way of getting to the centre of Malaga.
 It costs €1.80 per person, one way.
 If there are several of you it’s worth getting a quote from a taxi driver for a ride to the centre – it may be cheaper than the train for all of you but don’t forget to factor in the extra charge for luggage.

-Getting around Malaga on a budget
+Getting around Malaga and saving money

 You can buy a bonobus (10 journeys minimum) at estancos (look for the yellow capital T outside the shop), newspaper kiosks and many other places in the city centre.
 Look for the ‘Venta de bonobus’ sign.